syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Creating-an-XPTaskBar.md

 title: Creating an XPTaskBar
 description: overview
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Creating an XPTaskBar
+# Creating an XPTaskBar

 This tutorial will show you how a XPTaskBar is created through the following ways.